Former Sysadmin Accused of Planting 'Time Bomb' In Company's Database

 Why are they suing?
 (Score:2)

 Not very good at covering tracks.
-(Score:2)
+(Score:4, Informative)

 Eventually, they traced the unauthorized access to Patel's second business laptop based on the device's "electronic fingerprint."